Mah Nà Mah Nà: Versions by the Muppets

 In 1976, on the first episode of The Muppet Show to be recorded (featuring Juliet Prowse), the 1969 "Mahna Mahna" routine from The Ed Sullivan Show was reworked and used as the first sketch with the same characters and a new recording of the last musical arrangement.
 The Muppet Show became an immediate hit and "Mahna Mahna" was the highlight of that episode.
 During the sketch, Mahna Mahna managed to dance his way backstage and out of the Muppet Theater, phoning the Snowths to sing the title lyrics one last time and end the song.
 At the end of the episode, he managed to enter Statler and Waldorf's box.

 As a result, the original Piero Umiliani recording finally became a hit in the UK (#8 in the UK charts in May 1977), where the Muppet Show soundtrack album featuring the Muppets' version went to number one.
 It was at that point that the name "Mahna Mahna and The Snouths" was given the incorrect credit of "Mahna Mahna and The Snowths", which has served as the definitive spelling ever since then.
 The single from the album, "Halfway Down the Stairs", reached the top Ten in the UK charts – and its B side was "Mah Na Mah Na" – making the song appear three times in the charts at the same time, albeit as a B side, the Piero Umiliani version and also a track on the album.

-Later on in that same episode, a snippet of the song "Lullaby of Birdland" is 'hummed' during one of the improvisational passages, as part of a running gag involving "Mahna Mahna".

-The later Muppet TV series Muppets Tonight (1996–1998) revisited it in a sketch with Sandra Bullock where Kermit the Frog visits a doctor to complain about weird things that happen to him whenever he says the word phenomena, namely the Snowths suddenly appear with musical accompaniment to sing their part of the song.

-In the Muppets version of "Bohemian Rhapsody" at 00:02:25, the Snowths make a cameo appearance, singing the titular lyric.

 The song is performed in the 2011 feature film The Muppets, in which various celebrities sing with the Snowths in the end credits.

+The song was also featured in the Muppets' live performances at the Hollywood Bowl and the O2 arena in 2017 and 2018 respectively.
+In the London performances, the Muppets were joined by Kylie Minogue, music group Steps and Bobby Moynihan.